Xtra - captains' week

 Saturday marked the 50th anniversary of Danny Blanchflower’s final game for Spurs – against Manchester United at Old Trafford on November 9, 1963.

-Meanwhile, when Michael Dawson led the team out against Newcastle on Sunday, it represented his 299th appearance for the club and he’s set to become the 42nd player to reach the 300-game milestone in the club’s history (since we joined the Football League in 1908) when he next pulls on the famous white shirt.
+Meanwhile, when Michael Dawson led the team out against Newcastle on Sunday, it represented his 299th appearance for the club and he’s set to become the 42nd player to reach the 300-game milestone in the club’s history when he next pulls on the famous white shirt.

-In a special feature this week, we look at five of our great captains of the past 50 years, starting with the man who led us to the double in 1960-61.
+In a special feature this week, we look at five of our great captains of the past 50 years – next up, our record appearance holder and Mr Tottenham Hotspur, Steve Perryman.

 STEVE PERRYMAN, 1969-1986

 A born leader, Steve signed for Spurs as an apprentice in July, 1967, turned professional in January, 1969 and went on to play 854 matches for us in all competitions until his departure in 1986.
 That’s 264 appearances more than Pat Jennings, who is second on our all-time list.

 He’d already won the League Cup twice and UEFA Cup when he took over the captaincy from Martin Peters and went on to help the club back into Division One at the first attempt following relegation in 1977 and lead the team to the glory of the 1980s – back-to-back FA Cup wins in 1981 and 1982 followed by the UEFA Cup in 1984.